trishasabadra/xCamp602/README.md

-compProgramming- this is a repo for all Xcamp 602H homework problems
+competitive programming - this is a repo for all Xcamp 602H problems